JazzMaster/LazGFX/README.md

 ### Lets run "make"....

-By default the makefile compiles for :

-		Win32/64
-		linux 32/64

-All in one go.
-FPC does NOT use MINGW libraries, like GCC requires.
-It uses RTL folders (per OS implemented routines) instead.

-I usually DL the FPC FULL sources and compile everything

-The LazGFX makefile is not designed for MAC, MOBILE, nor Windows(MS Studio).
-(It cross-builds to windows.)

-(MSVS requires a .sln file, like Lazarus uses .lpk, and XCode .project)
+	MSVS requires a .sln file
+	Lazarus uses .lpk.lpi file
+	XCode wants a .project file

 I just run FPC over the main unit file right now.
 Nothing fancy.
 The makefile will be used in the future.
+(Bash doesnt like it.)

 ### DEMOS!!!
 LOADS OF DEMOS!!!